wghou/tinyworlds/README.md

 **Dynamics Model:** Given action and past frame tokens, this predicts our next frame tokens.
 This is the core of our world model that captures the structure and emergent phenomena of our tiny video game worlds.

-For all 3, I used STTransformer, and for the Tokenizer and LAM, I used FSQVAE.
+# Architecture Priors

+STTransformer is used in all 3 models, and FSQVAE is used in both tokenizers.
+Thus, we'll go over STT and FSQVAE before examining the structure each of the 3 models in-depth.

 ## Space-Time Transformer (STT)
 papers: [STTransformer](https://arxiv.org/pdf/2001.02908), [FiLM](https://arxiv.org/pdf/1709.07871), [RMSNorm](https://arxiv.org/pdf/1910.07467), [SwiGLU](https://arxiv.org/pdf/2002.05202)